-What is Shou Sugi Ban, charred timber cladding ... with specifying tips for burnt timber cladding and sidings.
+What is the Shou Sugi Ban brand, charred timber cladding ... with specifying tips for burnt timber cladding and sidings.

 #shousugiban #charredcladding #burnttimber #madeintheUK

-Beautiful products can be made with many different species of timber, Cedar, Siberian Larch, Oak, modified timbers and more
+Beautiful products can be made with many different species of timber, Accoya®, Kebony®, Cedar, Siberian Larch, Oak, Douglass Fir and some companies have their own unique charred products made exclusively for them such as "Yakuri" for James Lathams Ltd

 Heavily burnt finished cladding